-Today, our ‘My Favourite Hotel’ review is from 66 floors up in Los Angeles.
+Today, our ‘My Favourite Hotel’ review is from 66 floors up in the InterContinental Los Angeles Downtown.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.
 This was scheduled to be a series of about 25 hotels, but a good response from readers means that we have commissioned another batch and are continuing the series.